 Obesity results from interactions between environmental and genetic components.
 In spite of a relatively high heritability of common, non-syndromic obesity (40–70%), the search for genetic variations contributing to susceptibility has been a challenging task.
 Genome wide association (GWA) studies have significantly changed the pace of detection of common genetic susceptibility variations.
 To date, more than 40 genetic variations have been associated with obesity and fat distribution.
 In any case, since these variations do not fully explain the heritability of obesity, other forms of variation, such as epigenetics marks, must be considered.
 Epigenetic marks, or “imprinting”, influence gene expression without actually changing the DNA sequence.
 Disappointments in imprinting are known to cause extreme shapes of obesity, but have moreover been convincingly related with susceptibility to obesity.
 Moreover, environmental exposures during critical developmental periods can influence the profile of epigenetic marks and result in obesity.

-Education to Optimize Your Care of youngsters , Adult, Adolescent, and Pediatric Patients with Obesity.
-Effective treatment of patients who have obesity which is an increasingly important part within the modern practice .
-This course delivers practical strategies to optimize the management of obesity and its complications, and provides the foremost up-to-date approaches to obesity prevention and treatment.
-The Blackburn Course in Obesity Medicine: Treating Obesity 2021.
-This course covers critical and different topics in the prevention and treatment of obesity and related disorders presented by authorities from the country's leading obesity treatment centers.
+Education to Optimize Your Care of Adult, Adolescent, and Pediatric Patients with Obesity.
+Effective treatment of patients with obesity is an increasingly important part of modern medical practice.
+This course delivers practical strategies to optimize the management of obesity and its many complications, and provides the most up-to-date approaches to obesity prevention and treatment.
+The Blackburn Course in Obesity Medicine: Treating Obesity 2022.
+This course covers critical topics in the prevention and treatment of obesity and related disorders presented by authorities from the country's leading obesity treatment centers

 Diabetes and high cholesterol often occur together.
 Many Researchers states that diabetes often lowers HDL (good) cholesterol levels and raises triglycerides and LDL (bad) cholesterol levels.
 Both of these increase the risk for heart diseases and heart stroke.
 If you’ve been diagnosed with diabetes, you should know that controlling your blood sugar levels are very important.
 The more you will keep these levels down, the lower your risk of developing disorder and other health problems.